TheWeion/TheWeion/README.md

 which I play every week, I also enjoy reading sci-fi novels while I am travelling

 - 🔭 I’m currently working on code.
-- 🌱 I’m currently awaiting placement into the world of Tech with futureproof.
+- 🌱 I’m currently searching for my next adventure in the world of tech.
 - ⚡ Fun fact: What kind of Web Developers *do* like bugs?
 Spiders!

 <div align="center">